cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

     ```

 In addition to describing the input and output files, you may optionally
-specify additional details about the task that will assist taskvine in
+specify additional details about the task that will assist TaskVine in
 making good scheduling decisions.

 If you are able, describe the resources needed by each task (cores, gpus,